Najma53/Password-Generator-Using-User-Input/README.md

 # Description

-THese are the criteria given to us
+These are the criteria given to us
 * Generate a password when the button is clicked
   * Present a series of prompts for password criteria
     * Length of password